Yucatec Maya people: Postcontact

-1847 to 1901, the War of Castes began in the Yucatan Peninsula.
+After Mexico gained independence from Spain in 1821, the War of Castes began in the Yucatan Peninsula in 1847 and continued through 1901.
 Cecilio Chi, Jacinto Pat and Manuel Antonio Ay were the three main leaders of the war during the first stage.
 The war ends with the entrance of the federal army Mexican to Chan Santa Cruz in 1901.
+While some Yucatec Maya lived in northern Belize, many more fled there from Mexico after the Caste War.